This page is part of the Christ's College additional application support for prospective students applying from outside the UK.

 • courses that have an test that is organised for you automatically if you are selected for interview.

-The current page is for students who are applying for a course with a test that requires registration before application, since these are the only courses for which you need to do something before you apply.
+The current page is f or Christ's applicants who are applying for a course with a test that requires registration before application, since these are the only courses for which you need to do something before you apply.

 For the courses above, all applicants (without exception) must sit the relevant test.
 We cannot consider your application without it, and since it is not possible to register late, it is essential to meet the relevant mid-September registration deadline (see detail below).
 After you have taken the test, your results will automatically be shared with us.
 Our overall interview rate is high (70-80% in most subjects), but your chance of being invited for interview will nonetheless improve if you do well in your test.